Local Sri Lanka Experts

 The trip.me way of travel

-Sri Lanka travel packages make it fairly easy to visit everything you'd like to see in one tour due to the relative small size of the island.
+Sri Lanka travel packages make it fairly easy to visit everything you'd like to see in one tour due to the relatively small size of the island.
 There's no real reason to divide the country into regions.
 There is, however, a well-trodden path around the country known as the Cultural Triangle.

 Cultural Triangle tours feature many of the country's most popular tourist spots.
 Kandy is central to this region, and is home to the Temple of the Sacred Tooth Relic, believed to be Buddha's tooth.
 Trips to Sri Lanka often include this temple; Buddhist followers believe a visit here improves their karma.